Kimberley & Martuwarra

 The Kimberley and the mighty river Martuwarra, have a long past—make sure they have a living future.

 Australia is an ancient continent and the Kimberley feels like its oldest corner.
 Cliffs expose the world as it was hundreds of millions of years ago, alongside plants and animals that seem from another time.
-Through its heart run the waters of Martuwarra, a living, ancestral being for First Nations people.
+Through its heart run the waters of Martuwarra, a living, ancestral being for Traditional Custodians.

 When monsoon rains drive in from the Indian Ocean from January to March, the Kimberley is transformed.
 Thunderstorms form over ochre desert and dry savannah, tributaries fill Martuwarra / Fitzroy River, bringing life to the land.
 Rainbow-hued Gouldian finches, red-winged parrots and spectacular purple-crowned fairy-wrens gather at fresh watering holes.
 The woodlands smell fresh and alive.

 The mighty Martuwarra carves a 700km path through the West Kimberley, along deep sandstone gorges, savannah woodland and open floodplains.
 It has sustained nature and First Nations people for countless millennia.
 For the Martuwarra Fitzroy River Council, representing Traditional Custodians from Bunuba, Gooniyandi, Nyikina, Wangkatjunka and Walmajarri groups, Martuwarra is a living, ancestral being that can’t be ruthlessly exploited.
 To do so would be to break a chain of life stretching back millions of years.

 The fact that Martuwarra has been flowing free for so long is evidenced by some of the ancient animals it sustains, like the northern river shark (Glyphis garricki), and freshwater (largetooth) sawfish (Pristis pristis).